satyam-0101001/satyam-0101001/README.md

 - 👋 Hi, I’m nerd guy @satyam-0101001
 - 👀 I’m interested in learning things related to COMPUTERS, will upload my own repository soon
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... wait, not yet !
 - 📫 You can also get to know me on Instagram as @https.satyam.exe

 <!---